< >Show: 5 25

 The story of this group of wagons and people starts the same that it did for thousands of others who made the same trip along the Oregon Trail.
 But the reason that their story was doomed from the moment they left Independence is because of one man... a man whose name is not remembered nor associated with the two words "Donner Party".
 Well, and another is heavily culpable, but I'll get to that in a second.

-And so, at the Little Sandy River (where the Oregon Trail continues on and another splits down to Ft Bridger), the larger wagon train opted to follow the established trail and our intrepid, smaller group opted to head for Fort Bridger.
+And so, at the Little Sandy River (where the Oregon Trail continues on and another splits down to Ft Bridger), the larger wagon train opted to follow the established trail and our intrepid, smaller Donner group opted to head for Fort Bridger and the "shortcut".

 Edwin Bryant, a journalist, had reached Blacks Fork a week ahead of the Donners.
 He actually SAW the first part of this magical new shortcut trail, and was concerned that it would be difficult for the wagons in the Donner group, especially with so many women and children, so he made a point to return to Blacks Fork to leave letters warning the group NOT to take the shortcut.
 By the time the Donner Party reached Blacks Fork on July 27 Hastings had already left, leading the 40 wagons of another group he'd talked into trying the shortcut.
 Jim Bridger, the other culpable man I spoke of earlier, concealed Bryant's warning letters and told the party that the shortcut was a smooth trip devoid of rugged country and so would shorten their journey by 350 miles, and it was free of hostile Indians; water would be easy to find along the way, although a couple of days crossing a 30–40-mile dry lake bed would be necessary.
 Remember that it was in Bridger's best interests if this shortcut were to become an established route West.

-And so, they took the shortcut... and like so many of us who take unknown shortcuts (tho most of us just get stuck on a bunch of one-way streets in downtown Boston, not eating each other to survive), ended up seriously regretting it.
+And so, they took the shortcut... and, like so many of us who take unknown shortcuts, ended up seriously regretting it.

 The next day five men, nine women and one child departed on snow shoes for the summit, determined to travel the 100 miles to Sutter’s Fort.
 However, with only meager rations and already weak from hunger the group faced a challenging ordeal.
 On the sixth day, their food ran out and for the next three days no one ate while they traveled through grueling high winds and freezing weather.
 One member of the party, snow-blind and exhausted was unable to keep up with the rest of the party and told them to go on.
 He never rejoined the group.
 A few days later, the party was caught in a blizzard and four more soon died.
 Completely starving, the others resorted to cannibalism.
 By the time they reached Sutter's Fort, the "snowshoe party" had been reduced to seven.